-Your roaring 20s are exactly that — full of turbulence with highs and lows, wins and crushing losses.
-You’re just starting to figure out who you are and what you want to do with your life.
-During this time, insurance is probably the last thing on your mind.
-Still, as you age through your 20s, you evolve from a youngster to a responsible adult in the eyes of your insurance company.
-Whether you stay on your parents' policy or venture out onto your own, the road to perfect coverage with the perfect price can be windy and pretty confusing.
-So let's navigate the best ways to save on auto insurance in your 20s — starting first with which company is the cheapest.
-Spoiler alert: It's State Farm.
+As you age through your 20s, you evolve from a youngster to a responsible adult in the eyes of an auto insurance company.
+Whether you stay on your parents' policy or venture out and find your own car insurance coverage, the road to the perfect policy — and the perfect price — can get confusing.
+Let's walk through the best ways to save on auto insurance in your early 20s — starting first with our list of the most affordable auto insurance companies for new drivers.

-In order to really unravel which company has the cheapest premiums for 20-somethings, we created a user profile outlined here and examined rates from five companies across five zip codes in the U.S. Keeping all other metrics the same, we discovered that State Farm had the cheapest rates, with Progressive in a close second.
-Here are our overall results.
+In order to find out which companies offer the cheapest auto insurance premiums for 20-somethings, we examined rates from five companies across a number of ZIP codes in the U.S. Keeping all other metrics the same, we found GEICO had the cheapest rates, with State Farm a close second.
+Below are our overall results.

 |Insurance Company||Average 6-Month Premium|

-You should consider, however, that the profile we used most likely won't match you — as you most likely don't live in the zip codes we outlined or you might not be the age we surveyed.
-Still, you should use our data as a reference or a jumping-off point when shopping for car insurance.
-We suggest beginning your search with Progressive and State Farm.
+Keep in mind that the profile we used most likely won't match your circumstances exactly.
+Use the above data as a reference point when comparing car insurance.
+We suggest beginning your search for an auto policy with Progressive and State Farm.

-It's pretty common for 20-somethings to have roommates, but not everyone knows exactly how this affects your car insurance.
-Most insurance companies have stipulations regarding your roommates — they either need to be on your car insurance policy or they need to be excluded entirely.
-Because you and your roommate share a space and share responsibilities, they see the likelihood of sharing vehicles to be high and thus want to be compensated for that shared risk.
+It's pretty common for 20-somethings to have roommates, but not everyone knows how this affects your car insurance.
+Most insurance companies have stipulations regarding roommates and shared vehicles — they either need to be listed on your car insurance policy or excluded entirely.
+Because you and your roommate share a home and responsibilities, an insurance company will assume you might occasionally share vehicles and want to be covered to account for this extra risk.

-So, if you’re living with someone else, either add them to your policy (or you to theirs) or exclude them.
-In terms of excluding someone from your policy, some insurance companies will require you present them with documentation that shows they have outside insurance.
+If you’re living with someone else, either add them to your policy (or you to theirs) or exclude them.
+To exclude a driver from your policy, some insurance companies may require you present them with documentation that shows the other party has their own car insurance policy.
 Others will just take your word for it.
-For more information on the ins-and-outs of car insurance with roommates, look no further.

-After you get married, make sure you inform your insurance company and add your significant other to your policy if you haven't already.
-This will help with simplifying car insurance in several ways.
+After you get married, inform your insurance company and add your significant other to your policy if you haven't already.
+This will simplify your car insurance situation in several ways.
 First, you will see an automatic decrease in your premium.
-By updating your marital status from single to married, you can expect a decrease in your car insurance premium by about $89/year.
+By updating your marital status from single to married, you can expect your car insurance premiums to drop by about $89 per year.

-Secondly, it's just easier.
+Also, it's just easier.
 As we stated, if they’re not on your policy already you’ll have to exclude them — meaning, anytime they would use your vehicle they would essentially be driving without insurance.
 This can come back to bite you if you need to switch vehicles, or if you’re unable to drive and need their help.
 Plus, it's only one bill!
 Easy and simple.
-If you have other questions about being married and your car insurance, check out our guide.

-Entering the realm of homeownership opens up a lot of doors for insurance possibilities.
+Homeownership opens up some car insurance savings possibilities.
 Just like getting married, buying a home can decrease your car insurance premium for two reasons.
-One, if you bundle your home and auto with the same company, you will receive a handy multi-policy discount.
-Second, insurance companies view homeowners as more financially stable than renters and thus reward that stability with a decreased premium.
+One, if you bundle your home and auto insurance policies with a single company, you could receive a handy multi-policy discount.
+Second, insurance companies view homeowners as more financially stable than renters and thus reward that stability with cheaper auto insurance rates.

-Aside from your teen years, your 20s will be the most expensive time to insure your car.
+Aside from your teenage years, your 20s will be the most expensive time to insure your car.
 Young and inexperienced drivers are considered liabilities for insurance companies and thus are charged higher than other drivers.
-Still, you can try to alleviate these higher rates in a couple of different ways.
+Still, you can alleviate these higher rates in one of several ways.

-If you're under 25, taking a defensive driving course can save you a few bucks on your auto policy.
-To an insurance company, drivers who have taken a professional driving class are less likely to receive citations or file claims.
-All of which means you appear to be a better client for them — i.e., less premium!
+If you're younger than 25 and looking for insurance, taking a defensive driving course can save you a few bucks on your auto policy.
+To an insurance company, drivers who have taken a defensive driving class are less likely to receive citations or file claims.
+All of which means you appear to be a better client for the insurer — one who earns a cheaper rate!

-If you're under 25 and have above a "B" average, your insurance company will often reward you with a discount — dependent on the proof you provide them.
-Coupled with a defensive driver discount, drivers in their 20s can save an average of $122 per year!
+If you're under 25 years of age and maintain a "B" average, your insurance company will often reward you with a good student discount — dependent on the proof you provide them.
+Coupled with a defensive driver discount, drivers in their 20s with good grades can save an average of $122 per year.

 If you rent an apartment or own a house, use one insurance company for both.
-Bundling your auto/renters policy or auto/home with the same company can save you money on your auto insurance.
+Bundling your auto and renters policies or auto and home coverages with a single company can save you money on your auto insurance.
 Plus, it keeps all your bills within the same company.

-While you shouldn't spend too much of your 20s concerned about car insurance, the complexities of this time can create some gray areas.
-All kinds of major life decisions will affect you and insurance rates — whether or not you need your own policy, adding or excluding a roommate to your policy, and even tying the knot.
-Still, starting first with Progressive and State Farm, utilizing our tips above, and shopping around every six months for car insurance are great ways to find some savings.
+While you shouldn't spend too much of your 20s worrying about car insurance, the complexities of this time can create some gray areas.
+Major life decisions can affect you and your auto insurance rates — whether or not you need your own policy, adding or excluding a roommate to your policy, and even tying the knot.